mgeneral-insight/DURA-WindowsScripts/readme.md

-This REPO is for scripts existing in Domain Controllers
+This REPO is for scripts existing on Domain Controllers

 Edit all files in GitHub!
 Editing of files outside of GitHub will have your changes overwritten.

+*Add steps to pull changes to Master DC and push changes to all other DCs.